Community-based, for all walks of life

-Sculptures, prints and paintings inspired by nature, seasons, Thrive gardens and the wider local area are showcased by Locals Art Hut.
+Buy sculptures, prints and paintings inspired by nature, seasons, Thrive gardens and the wider local area.
 The work is by a group of artists ranging from aspiring to professional and various ages.
-Prices start from around £50.
+Prices range from under £50 up to £300.

 Kindly hosted by Thrive Battersea Park in their Main Garden.
 Thrive is the leading UK charity that uses gardening to bring positive changes to the lives of people living with disabilities or ill health, or those who are isolated, disadvantaged or vulnerable.

-Locals Art Hut continues an ongoing series of public events to widen enjoyment of and access to creativity, deep within the grassroots.
-All children, young and vulnerable people must be accompanied and supervised at all times by a parent or adult guardian who is responsible for their care.
+Locals' Art Hut continues an ongoing series of public events to widen enjoyment of and access to creativity, deep within the grassroots.

 With special thanks for ongoing support from The London Framing Studio in the Battersea Business Centre, London SW11.

-Nature inspired sculpture trail with sculptor, Sophie Marsham at Vauxhall City Farm
+Nature inspired sculpture trail workshop at Vauxhall City Farm

-Participants worked with Sophie to create outdoor sculptures from vintage and other found objects.
-This event took place on Friday, 2nd June, kindly supported by @vauxhallone.
+Participants worked with sculptor Sophie Marsham to create outdoor sculptures from vintage and other found objects.
+This event took place druing the 2017 Chelsea Fringe, kindly supported by @vauxhallone.

 Art in a Five Star Urban Garden